FakeSloth/Infinite/README.md

 $ grunt && mocha
 ```

-Try to all your code inside of either `infinite` or `chat-plugins` folder to
+Try to keep all code inside of either `infinite` or `chat-plugins` folder to
 avoid merge conflicts with the main Pokemon-Showdown repository.